Icicles of Ashigakubo

 - 2020 Dates: Jan.
 5 to Feb.
 24

 - Mon to Thurs 9 a.m. to 4 p.m.; Fri, Sat, Sun until 8 p.m.
-The nighttime light up is from sunset on Fri through Sun only.
+The nighttime lights are from sunset on Fri through Sun only.

-Although it’s artificially made, Yokoze’s fresh take on Japanese winter illumination is still an enchanting view to witness.
-Plus, it’s only an hour and a half train ride from Ikebukuro, in northern Tokyo.
+Although artificially made, Yokoze’s fresh take on Japanese winter illuminations is an impressive and enchanting sight.
+Plus, the train ride only takes an hour and a half from Ikebukuro in northern Tokyo.

-In addition, a train passing by from time to time gives an even more dramatic effect to the icicle’s unusual beauty.
-Visitors can truly savor this scenery as they saunter around, but they can have the best view upon reaching the hilltop.
+A train passing by from time to time creates even more of a dramatic effect on the icicle’s dreamy atmosphere.
+Visitors can savor the scenery as they wander around, but the best view is right on the hilltop.

-There, they could finally relax and warm themselves right by the wood-burning heaters while they drink amazake (traditional sweet rice drink) or hot tea.
+On the hilltop, visitors can relax and warm themselves by a wood-burning stove while they drink amazake (sweet fermented rice drink) or hot tea.
 This treat is included in the ¥300 entrance fee.

-Moreover, there are food stalls at the train station where you can have oden, soba noodles and other Japanese dishes.
-These will surely warm you up and prepare you on your journey to the icicles, or get it as a cozy meal before heading back home.
+Lastly, there are food stalls at the train station where you can enjoy hot oden (stew), soba noodles, and other traditional Japanese winter foods.
+They’re sure to warm your bones on the way to the icicles or serve as a hearty meal before heading back home.